ABuffEr/NVDAVersionDownloader/README.md

 # NVDASnapshotDownloader

-A simple batch to download latest NVDA snapshots (master, next or RC).
+A simple .bat to download latest NVDA snapshots (alpha or beta).

 ## Note

-It requires wget or curl installed in same folder or system PATH.
+It requires wget, curl or powershell installed in same folder or system PATH.

 Tested on Windows 10.